lslguru/easy-gacha/README.markdown

 browsers, and not all browsers handle it the same way.
 Thus the following rules have been adopted:

-* Blanket approval of all verbs from all hosts
 * Always request/use a non-SSL URL (nothing here is truly private/important)
-* Only use the POST verb
+* Only use the GET and POST verbs
-* No custom headers
+* No custom headers (sadly that includes CORS, see LSL HTTP Server docs)
-* Only use the "text/plain" mime-type
 * Expect no cookies

 See [this](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx)
 for some more detail on why.

+See [this](http://wiki.secondlife.com/wiki/LSL_http_server) for a list of supported features in LSL, which sadly doesn't include setting the CORS headers on responses.

+To get around all this, we officially load the initial page via the script, and it loads all its libraries, CSS, and images via a single script tag.
+That way all AJAX calls are technically to the same domain of the original page.

 ## Structure ##